lnfernux/lnfernux.github.io/_posts/2022-11-08-AzureLighthouse-MSSPAccess.md

 #### Day-to-day separation

-This works in a very simple way - the base role group `analyst` will be given access to all customers as a `reader` and `responder`.
+This works in a very simple way - the base role group `analyst` will be given access to all customers as a `Microsoft Sentinel Reader` and `Microsoft Sentinel Responder`.
 This allows the analysts to work their daily tasks without the hassle of having to activate multiple PIM-groups for different customers, or PIM for roles.

 ```mermaid
 graph LR